internetarchive/fatcat/rust/README.md

 ## Simple Deployment

-On a bare server, as root:
+Canonical ansible scripts are in the journal-infra repo.
+To install manually, on a bare server, as root:

-    # TODO: ansiblize this
     adduser fatcat
     apt install postgresql-9.6 postgresql-contrib postgresql-client-9.6 \
         nginx build-essential git pkg-config libssl-dev libpq-dev \